Bamarin/Bamarin.github.io/vDungeon/technologies.md

 #### Main Menu Scene, UI and Particle Effects
 <p style="text-align: justify;">
 For better management purposes, the whole project is separated into two scenes, the main menu scene and the game scene.
-The main menu scene is built from a combination of a free pixel-style asset [Voxy Legends](https://assetstore.unity.com/packages/3d/environments/dungeons/voxy-legends-environment-pack-vol-1-95825) and our own world models, which is rendered in real-time with animated particle effects and baked global illumination with soft shadows to create a more realistic dungeon atmosphere.
+The main menu scene is built from a combination of a free pixel-style asset <a href="https://assetstore.unity.com/packages/3d/environments/dungeons/voxy-legends-environment-pack-vol-1-95825)">Voxy Legends</a> and our own world models, which is rendered in real-time with animated particle effects and baked global illumination with soft shadows to create a more realistic dungeon atmosphere.
 </p>